harness/developer-hub/kb/platform/harness-platform-faqs.md

 With the SAML-tracer extension running, do the following:

 1. On the login page, select "X Clear" in the SAML tracer (top left) and then try to sign in.
-2. When the login session is captured, select Export, and attach this export to the ticket.
+2. When the login session is captured, select Export and then attach this export to the ticket.

 ### I have multiple Harness instances and use the Azure SAML app.
 Why is SAML redirecting to a different Harness instance instead of the one I intended?